History of the Romanian language: Common Romanian

 Historians have not reached a consensus on the date of the first historical event which can, without doubt, connect to Romanians.
 The Romanian historian Ioan-Aurel Pop makes mention of "written records" which refer to Romanians existing in the 8th and 9th centuries but does not name any of them.
 Vlad Georgescu cites a "ninth-century Armenian geography" which refers to an "unknown country called Balak", but Victor Spinei emphasizes that it is an interpolation "probably from the first centuries of the second millennium".
 Spinei himself suggests that the first recorded events of the Romanians' history are connected to their fights against the Hungarians in territories to the north of the Danube around 895.
-In this respect, he cites the Russian Primary Chronicle from the 1120s and the late 13th-century Gesta Hungarorum.
+In this respect, he cites the Primary Chronicle from the 1120s and the late 13th-century Gesta Hungarorum.
 However, the idea that the Primary Chronicle refers to Romanians has not been universally accepted.
 Likewise, specialists have often questioned the reliability of the Gesta Hungarorum.
 All the same, it is without doubt that especially Vlachs of the Balkan Peninsula are mentioned by Byzantine sources in connection with events of the late 10th century.
 Spinei and Georgescu propose that the Blakumen of a Varangian runestone from around 1050 are the first Romanians whose presence in the lands east of the Carpathians was recorded.

-The western regions of the Pontic steppes were dominated from around 837 by the Hungarians, between around 895 and 1046 by the Pechenegs, from around 1046 by the Ouzes, and between around 1064 and 1241 by the Cumans.
-The Hungarians who settled in the lowlands of the Carpathian Basin around 895 established a state around 1000 which gradually integrated Banat, Transylvania and other regions of present-day Romania.